Aliases for STRA6 Gene

 STRA6 (Stimulated By Retinoic Acid 6) is a Protein Coding gene.
 Diseases associated with STRA6 include microphthalmia, syndromic 9 and colobomatous microphthalmia.
-Among its related pathways are Signaling by GPCR and Infectious disease.
+Among its related pathways are Infectious disease and Diseases associated with visual transduction.
 GO annotations related to this gene include receptor activity and vitamin transporter activity.

 UniProtKB/Swiss-Prot for STRA6 Gene